phocs/listx/README.md

 # listx
-It's subset of the Linux 's list implementation.
+Subset of the Linux 's list implementation.

 To use it, `#include <listx.h>"`.